 Freed CBD Tincture for Sale – Buy Hemp Oil Tinctures

-Freed CBD Tinctures feature 1000mg Broad Spectrum CBD with 0.0% THC, terpene flavorings, and coconut (MCT) oil to deliver a flavorful method of getting your daily dose of CBD.
+Freed CBD Tinctures feature up to 1000mg Broad Spectrum CBD with 0.0% THC, terpene flavorings, and coconut (MCT) oil to deliver a flavorful method of getting your daily dose of CBD.
 Our tinctures are available in three flavors:

 - Citrus – Crisp citrus flavor takes you on a pleasantly sweet and sour journey.
 Enjoy this lemon and orange natural terpene flavoring blend under the tongue or added to a nice hot tea.

 - Tropical – Say “aloha” to a tropical treat as the flavors of pineapple, orange, and berry natural terpenes create a truly enjoyable experience.